173duprot/minimal-car/README.md

 \- front coil shocks

-Note: You can use what's called a "axle beam" \- a premade IFS system that uses 2 rotating arms instead of the complicated a-arm setup.
-Not perfect, but it is simple, easy to repair, and sturdy compaired to most IFS systems.

 &#x200B;

 design: ***offroad-van***
 ![offroad-van](./designs/offroad-van/offroad-van.png)

+Note: This has solid axles, and shit handeling, but it can do light rock crawling, and can carry a full load.

 \+ offroad

 \+ towing

 \- shit handeling

-Note: This has solid axles, and shit handeling, but it can do light rock crawling, and can carry a full load.

 &#x200B;